Course Descriptions IME

 INE744 Inventory Analysis [3-0, 3 cr.]
 This course covers the continuous/periodic/deterministic/stochastic inventory models, Materials Requirements Planning (MRP), just-in-time production systems, assembly systems, and flexible manufacturing distribution systems.
 Prerequisite: Consent of instructor.

 INE748 Machine Scheduling [3-0, 3 cr.]
 This course covers the Basic Single Machine Problem (BSMP); flow shop scheduling with setup cost (TSP); vehicle routing.
-Prerequisite: Consent of instructor.
+Prerequisites: INE701 Linear Programming or Consent of the instructor.

 INE749 Transportation and Supply Chain Systems [3-0, 3 cr.]
 This course covers the topics of supply chain characterization, site location, mode selection, distribution planning, vehicle routing, demand management, replenishment management, geographic information systems, and real-time control issues.
-Prerequisite: Consent of the Instructor.
+Prerequisites: INE701 Linear Programming or Consent of the instructor.

 INE765 Intro to Systems Dynamics [3-–0, 3 cr.]
 This course introduces you to system dynamics modeling for the analysis of policy and strategy in an industrial context.
 System dynamics allows us to abstract complex situations down to a level where we can visualize the long-term side effects of decisions, and systematically explore new strategies and policies that increase performance and reduce undesirable side effects.
 We use role playing games, simulation models and case studies to develop sound principles of policy design for successful management of complex strategies.
 Pre-requisite: Consent of the instructor.